fekoneko/ollama-ui/README.md

 # Ollama UI

-UI wrapper for Ollama API
+GUI wrapper for Ollama API

+> This project is for my university